-5.2.1 Confidentiality and Nondisclosure
+5.2.1 Confidentiality and Non-disclosure

 PRDOH is expected to protect the information entrusted to it by the people looking for CDBG-DR Program assistance.
 The right to privacy and protection of personal information is embedded in the Puerto Rico Penal Code of 2012, 33 LPRA § 5021 et seq.
-Article 173 of the Penal Code states that any person that disseminates, publishes, reveals or gives away to a third party, data, communications or images referred to in articles 1716 and 1727 of this Code, or either offers or solicits such distribution or access, shall be sanctioned.
+Art.
+173 of PR Penal Code states that any person that disseminates, publishes, reveals or gives away to a third party, data, communications or images referred to in Art.
+17110 and Art.
+17211 of PR Penal Code, or either offers or solicits such distribution or access, shall be sanctioned.
 33 LPRA § 5239.

-The Puerto Rican Government Open Data Act, Act 122-2019, states as public policy of the Government of Puerto Rico that the effective management of government data is essential to support processes of innovation of all sectors, to facilitate a culture of continuous improvement and accountability, for sustainable economic development and growth, and to generate tangible, valuable, and impactful results for its citizens.
-Confidentiality exceptions to this Act include that the information is protected by law, that revealing the data would cause harm to third parties, information that, if divulged, could invade the privacy of a third party, and all information related to the physical address, phone number, emergency contact information, Social Security number, credit
+The Puerto Rico Open Data Act, Act 2019-122, states as public policy of the Government of Puerto Rico that the effective management of government data is essential to support processes of innovation of all sectors, to facilitate a culture of continuous improvement and accountability, for sustainable economic development and growth, and to generate tangible, valuable, and impactful results for its citizens.
+Confidentiality exceptions to this Act include that the information is protected by law, that revealing the data would cause harm to third parties, information that, if divulged, could invade the privacy of a third party, and all information related to the physical address, phone number, emergency contact information, Social Security number, credit card number, financial or tax information, bank activity, and confidential information of private third parties.
+PR Open Data Act- 2019-122, Art.
+4.